 What caused it?
 We forgot to rewire our Body Circuit!
-In The Stress Eating Solution this wire is the last of the four we clear because after rewiring the other three (food, mood, and love) we're getting pretty skilled at rewiring, and this one is a doozy.
+In The Stress Eating Solution, this wire is the last of the four we clear because after rewiring the other three (food, mood, and love), we're getting pretty skilled at rewiring, and this one is a doozy.
 Most people are shocked to find that they have a circuit in their brain that makes it a survival need to stay heavy.

-If you are about to release some extra weight by changing your food intake, make it easier by rewiring your food circuit and others, but the best idea is to turn to the last part of the book, and go after your Body Circuit.
+If you are about to release some extra weight by changing your food intake, make it easier by rewiring your Food Circuit and others, but the best idea is to turn to the last part of the book and go after your Body Circuit.

 What happens when you clear that bit of emotional clutter?
-You have a drive to eat health.
+You have a drive to eat healthy.
 You aren't insisting that you can have more food.
 You insist on having less because you are releasing yourself from extra weight that is not "who you are" anymore!
 That's body pride and body joy!